The Welsh Americans

 “He has waged cruel war against human nature itself, violating it’s most sacred rights of life & liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither. this piratical warfare, the opprobrium of infidel powers, is the warfare of the CHRISTIAN king of Great Britain. determined to keep open a market where MEN should be bought & sold, he has prostituted his negative for suppressing every legislative attempt to prohibit or to restrain this execrable commerce”

-If any further proof is needed that he was Welsh just note that while he was writing the Declaration he kept an account at the City Tavern.
+If any further proof is needed that Jefferson was Welsh, just note that while he was writing the Declaration of independence he kept an account at the City Tavern.

 General Morgan Lewis, quarter-master general of the US Army and governor and chief justice of New YorkState;